Law School Alcohol Policy

 events for which a special license is required

-In addition to the six licensed facilities, the University of Michigan has five special use licenses; one for each of the three U-M campuses (Ann Arbor, Dearborn, and Flint) and two for use among the three campuses.
+In addition to the six licensed facilities, the University of Michigan has 12 special use licenses for use among the three campuses.
 These special use licenses are required in the following two cases:

 - Events open to the public - Any event open to the public where alcohol is being served (whether being sold or not) must be approved by the AVPFO.
 Such events may not be held absent the granting of a special license.